-DP World's Fairview Container Terminal expanded its capacity to 1.35 million TEUs through a project completed in Fall 2017.
-The next phase of Fairview Container Terminal expansion is expected to begin construction in Q3 2022, increasing terminal capacity to 1.8 million TEUs by Q4 2023.
+-DP World's Fairview Container Terminal expanded its capacity to 1.6 million TEUs through a project completed in summer 2022.
+The next phase of Fairview Container Terminal expansion is expected to complete in 2024 increasing terminal capacity to 1.8 millions TEUs.